Mico52000/Tayartak/README.md

 ### Motivation

 The project was built for a university project.
 We were asked to develop an airline reservation system.
-We chose Take Off as our website name and we developed both the frontend and backend of the web application.
+We chose Tayartak as our website name and we developed both the frontend and backend of the web application.

 ### Build Status